QuantumApplicationLab/qubops/docs/index.rst

-.. qubols documentation master file, created by sphinx-quickstart on Wed May  5 22:45:36 2021.
+.. qubops documentation master file, created by sphinx-quickstart on Wed May  5 22:45:36 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to qubols's documentation!
+Welcome to qubops's documentation!
 ==========================================================

 .. toctree::